ogorton/ogorton.github.io/posts/spooling.md

 # Un-spooling

-Suppose we can a single do-loop which addresses a two-dimensional array.
+Suppose we have a single do-loop which addresses a two-dimensional array.
 How do we invert the map?

 It depends on the access pattern.
 We could have a row-major access pattern: